 - Potential losses that could arise from the vulnerability

-After assessing and prioritizing the risk, the team determines the most appropriate path to mitigate the threat and closes the security gap.
+After assessing and prioritizing the risk, the team determines the most appropriate path to mitigate the threat and close the security gap.

 Types of Vulnerability Assessments

-Vulnerability Assessment varies depending on the system component that is scanned for potential weaknesses.
+Vulnerability Assessment varies depending on the scanned system component for potential weaknesses.
 Though approaches to vulnerability analysis differ for different organizations, the following are the five commonly used assessment models: